sourcebroker/hugo-cms-theme/README.rst

 What does it do?
 ----------------

-This is proof of concept for having HUGO (gohugo.io) working with TYPO3 (typo3.org) as backend.
+This is proof of concept for having Hugo (gohugo.io) working with TYPO3 (typo3.org) as backend.
 That means no fronted possibilities of TYPO3 will be used except maybe JSON API.

-This is only HUGO theme.
+This is only Hugo theme.
 If you want to test it with TYPO3 you need ext:hugo here https://github.com/sourcebroker/hugo

 This theme and ext:hugo are in early beta - so be patient with bugs!